Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Introduction

 Before we begin our analysis, we summarize the findings and the contributions of this paper.
 The treatment presented is restricted to two-stage ARO models that are linear in both decision variables and uncertain parameters.

-\begin{enumerate} \item \emph{Concept of PARO Solutions.} In the context of linear ARO problems, we introduce the concept of Pareto Adaptive Robustly Optimal (PARO) solutions.
+\begin{enumerate} \item \emph{Concept of PARO Solutions.} In the context of linear ARO problems, we formalize the concept of Pareto Adaptive Robustly Optimal (PARO) solutions.
 PARO solutions have the property that no other solution and associated adaptive decision rule exist that dominate them, i.e., perform at least as good under any scenario, and perform strictly better under at least some scenario.
-As Example~\ref{ex: toy-problem-RT} above has already shown, in the context of ARO problems, PARO solutions can dominate other Pareto optimal solution concepts already proposed in the literature \citep{Iancu14}.
+As \Cref{ex: toy-problem-RT} above has already shown, in the context of ARO problems, PARO solutions can dominate other Pareto optimal solution concepts already proposed in the literature \citep{Iancu14}.
 In practice, PARO solutions can only yield performance benefits compared with non-PARO solutions, as the latter lead to efficiency losses. \item \emph{Properties of PARO Solutions.} We derive several properties of PARO solutions.
-Among them, we show that first-stage PARO solutions exist for any two-stage ARO problem with a compact feasible region.
-Furthermore, we prove that for any two-stage ARO problem there exists a piecewise linear (PWL) decision rule that is PARO.
+The main results are that, for linear ARO problems with fixed and continuous recourse, affine dependence on uncertain parameters and a compact feasible region, there exists a first-stage PARO solution, and there exists a piecewise linear (PWL) decision rule that is PARO.
 To arrive at these results, our analysis relies on FME. \item \emph{Finding PARO Solutions and their Practical Value.} We present several approaches to find and/or approximate PARO solutions in practice, amongst others using techniques based on FME.
 We also conduct a numerical study for a facility location example.
 The results reveal that (approximate) PARO solutions can yield substantially better performance in non-worst-case scenarios than worst-case optimal and PRO solutions, thus demonstrating the practical value of the proposed methodology. \item \emph{FME as a Proof Technique for PARO.} \citet{Zhen18} introduce FME as both a solution and proof technique for ARO.
 We apply and extend the latter idea, and use FME to prove worst-case and Pareto optimality of various decision rule structures.
 We extend and/or generalize known results in ARO, not related to Pareto optimality, and provide more insightful proofs; for example, one that uses FME to establish the results by \citet{Bertsimas12} and \citet{Zhen18} on optimality of LDRs under simplex uncertainty sets. \end{enumerate}